Discover Balearic Islands : Environment

 S'Albufera des Grau Nature Park located in the north-east of Menorca, this lagoon is home to a remarkable biodiversity of flora and fauna, including some 270 species of birds.
 Birdwatchers can take advantage of the park's birdwatching stations.

-In addition to human pressures, the islands are also faced with invasive plant species (including Carpobrotus edulis, nicknamed "patata frita" or "león's tooth").
+In addition to anthropogenic pressures, the islands are also faced with invasive plant species (including Carpobrotus edulis, nicknamed "patata frita" or "león's tooth").
 The biodiversity crisis is also linked to pollution and environmental fragmentation, and is exacerbated by climate change.

 An ambitious waste reduction policy